Static Electricity in FIBCs: How to Avoid the Dangers of Storing Combustible Products

 4. Safely storing empty and full FIBCs

-Download our Official FIBC Bulk Bag Safety Guide by clicking the button below!
+Download the Official FIBC Bulk Bag Safety Guide by clicking the button below!

 DOWNLOAD SAFETY GUIDE